Rudd-O/saltstack-automation/formulas/email/mda/README.md

 Set to `True` to forcibly enable the MDA even without recipients registered, or `False` to prevent enabling the MDA even with registered recipients.

-### `catchall_username`

-Sets the default user name or e-mail addresses that gets the mail sent to all common aliases defined in `/etc/aliases`.
-If not explicitly set to `null`, this will default to the first user name in the recipients list.

-By default this formula will not enable catchall.

 ### `recipients`

 A list of final recipients for mail, to be created locally.
 A non-empty list